Finite Pinwheel Scheduling: the k-Visits Problem: Introduction

-Since \textsc{Pinwheel Scheduling} is conjectured to be hard, there have been various attempts to determine easy special cases.
-Variants with a bounded amount of distinct deadlines have been studied in~\cite{Holte_Pinwheel,Holte_2_distinct,Lin_3distinct}.
+Since \textsc{Pinwheel Scheduling} has been conjectured to be hard, there have been various attempts to determine easy special cases.
+Variants with constant amounts of distinct deadlines have been studied in~\cite{Holte_Pinwheel,Holte_2_distinct,Lin_3distinct}.
 Additionally, there exists a substantial line of research proving that feasible schedules always exist when the density of the input is bounded by some constant.
-Holte et al.~\cite{Holte_Pinwheel} gave the first such bound of $0.5$; Bar-Noy et al.~\cite{Bar-Noy_0.6}, Chan and Chin~\cite{Chan_conjecture,Chan_0.7}, Fishburn and Lagarias~\cite{Fishburn_density} all improved this bound, with~\cite{Chan_conjecture} conjecturing that the bound can be improved up to $5/6$.\footnote{Note that there exists an instance with density $5/6 +\varepsilon$ that admits no feasible schedule.} Gasieniec et al.~\cite{Gasieniec_towards_5/6} recently proved the $5/6$-conjecture for instances of size at most $12$.
+Holte et al.~\cite{Holte_Pinwheel} gave the first such bound of $0.5$; Bar-Noy, Ladner and Tamir~\cite{Bar-Noy_0.6}, Chan and Chin~\cite{Chan_0.7,Chan_conjecture}, Fishburn and Lagarias~\cite{Fishburn_density} all improved this bound, with~\cite{Chan_conjecture} conjecturing that the bound can be improved up to~$5/6$.\footnote{Note that there exists an instance with density~$5/6 +\varepsilon$ that admits no feasible schedule (cf.~\cite{Gasieniec_towards_5/6}).} Gasieniec, Smith and Wild~\cite{Gasieniec_towards_5/6} proved the $5/6$-conjecture for instances of size at most~$12$.
 In a recent breakthrough paper, Kawamura~\cite{Kawamura_5/6_stoc} finally proved the conjecture in the general setting.

 There is also extensive bibliography for variations and generalizations of \textsc{Pinwheel Scheduling}.
-For example, \cite{Feinberg_Generalized_Pinwheel} studies a variant in which each task additionally has a duration, and~\cite{Kawamura_pinwheel_cover} studies a variant with multiple agents. \emph{Bamboo Garden Trimming} (BGT)~\cite{Bamboo_first} is a closely related optimization problem (see also~\cite{Bamboo_second,Bamboo_approx_2,Bamboo_approx_1}), in which one bamboo is trimmed at a time in a garden of bamboos growing with different rates and the objective is to minimize the maximum height.
-The state-of-the-art approximation algorithm for BGT seems to be the one in~\cite{Kawamura_5/6_stoc}, given as a corollary of the density threshold conjecture.
-A generalization of BGT is studied in~\cite{Biktairov_Polyamorous}.
+For example, \cite{SOFSEM_real_periods} studies a variant with real periods, \cite{Feinberg_Generalized_Pinwheel,SOFSEM_Kusano_pinwheel_durations} a variant in which each task additionally has a duration, and~\cite{Kawamura_pinwheel_cover} a variant in which each task has to be executed \emph{at most} once in a specified number of time units. \emph{Bamboo Garden Trimming} (BGT)~\cite{Bamboo_first} is a closely related optimization problem (see also~\cite{Bamboo_second,Bamboo_approx_2,Bamboo_approx_1}), in which one bamboo is trimmed at a time in a garden of bamboos growing with different rates and the objective is to minimize the maximum height.
+The best constant approximation algorithm for BGT is given by Mishra~\cite{Patrolling_SODA_2026}, achieving an approximation ratio of $9/7$; however, Kleinberg and Mishra~\cite{kleinberg_mishra_NP_hardness} recently also showed that BGT admits a PTAS.
+Generalizations of BGT are studied in~\cite{Biktairov_Polyamorous,Schewior_Combinatorial_Perpetual_Scheduling_ICALP}.

 In addition to the scheduling-based approach, another line of research addresses the problem through a graph-theoretic perspective, where the objective is to visit every node of a graph with a certain frequency.
 The most basic form of this problem in which each node must be visited once is known as \emph{Exploration} \cite{shannon1993presentation} (for a survey see \cite{das2019graph}).
 An extension of the Exploration problem, where each node must be visited within specific time constraints, is studied in \cite{czyzowicz2018exploring}.
 In the case where each node of the graph needs to be repeatedly visited, the problem is known as \emph{Perpetual Exploration} (e.g., \cite{blin2010exclusive}) or \emph{Patrolling} (for a recent survey see \cite{Czyzowicz_Patrolling}).
 The most relevant variation of Patrolling to our work is known as \emph{Patrolling with Unbalanced Frequencies} \cite{puf2018}, in which the objective is to satisfy constraints on the maximum allowable time between successive visits to the same node.
 However, results in that context focus on continuous lines (e.g., \cite{puf2018,damaschke2020two}) and on multiple agents (e.g., \cite{damaschke2020two}), whereas our setting is analogous to complete graphs and a single agent.